andrewcooke/spokes/README.md

 #### Spoke Offsets

-We can describe spokes as being offset by some number of holes relative to where a radial spoke would connect.
-A spoke of "offset 1" is shifted one place to the left (in practice, that is two rim holes, because the intermediate hole is used to connected to the other side of the hub).
+We can describe spokes as being offset by some number of holes relative to where a radial spoke would connect to the rim.
+A spoke of "offset 1" is shifted one place to the right (in practice, that is two rim holes, because the intermediate hole is used to connected to the other side of the hub).
 A negative offset is the same number of holes in the opposite direction.

 So a traditional 3 Cross pattern has spokes with offset 3 and -3, while a radially spoked wheel has spokes of offset 0.